CODE OF STUDENT CONDUCT AND SOCIAL RESPONSIBILITY

 dressing in clean, appropriate clothing.

-ensuring that litter is placed in containers.
+ensuring that litter, recycling and organic material are placed in the appropriate containers.

 2. Participate to the best of his/her ability in school programs by